-Proper preparation of your quilt top and quilt back is essential for a good result, so please use the following guidelines when getting your quilt ready to be machine quilted:
+Proper preparation of your quilt top and quilt back is essential for a good result, please use the following guidelines when getting your quilt ready to be machine quilted:

 The batting and backing should measure at least 6-8 inches longer and 6-8 inches wider than your quilt top.
 For example, if your quilt measures 60"x80", the batting and backing should measure 66”-68" X 86"-88” Please do not cut off selveges.

 Press seams well.
 Be sure the top lies flat.
 Ripples and "puffy" places will not necessarily quilt flat.
 Wavy borders also will not quilt flat.

 The quilt should be free of embellishments such as buttons, beads and puffy applique.

 Clip all loose threads and be sure seams have been pressed.

 Please mark the "top" of your quilt top and quilt backing.